ronny-rentner/UltraDict/README.md

 might be necessary on Windows depending on your write behaviour.
 On Windows, the full dump memory goes away if the creator process goes away.
 Thus you must plan ahead which processes will be writing and creating full dumps.

+`auto_unlink`: If True, the creator of the shared memory will automatically unlink the handle at exit so it is not visible or accessible to new processes.
+All existing, still connected processes can continue to use the dict.

 ## Advanced usage